Public health policies are not the only way of tackling tobacco use:

 - High taxes on tobacco products are extremely effective in reducing tobacco use, with a particularly big impact on young people.
 The Directive 2010/12/EU on excise duty on tobacco amends the structure and rates of duty with public health goals in mind.

 - The European Anti-Fraud Office (OLAF) investigates illegal tobacco trading.
 Illegal traders deprive governments of massive tax revenues, undercut honest traders – and sell more cheaply, making tobacco products more affordable, which is negative for public health.
-An international Protocol on illicit trade in tobacco products has been negotiated and adopted under the WHO Framework Convention on Tobacco Control in 2012.
-This new international Treaty is currently in the stage of ratification.
+An international Protocol on illicit trade in tobacco products was negotiated and adopted under the WHO Framework Convention on Tobacco Control in 2012.
+This new international Treaty was ratified by the EU on 24 June 2016.

 - Tobacco subsidies were once an important but controversial part of the EU's agricultural policy.
 In the interest of public health, direct tobacco subsidies have been phased out.